ribbanya/chrome-netflix-aac-capture/README.md

 1. Enable Developer Mode using the switch in the top right.
 1. Click "Load unpacked" in the top left.
 1. Select the folder you extracted the zip to.
+1. Close or refresh Netflix.

 ## Usage
-1. Open Netflix.
-If it was already open, refresh it.
 1. With Netflix focused, open DevTools with `F12` or `Ctrl-Shift-I`.
 1. Click on "Netflix AAC Capture" in the list of tabs at the top (you may need to click ≫ on the right).
 1. Seek around in the show or watch it until links show up.